International Shipping

 Follow These Instructions!

-Shipping animal teeth or other calcified tissue to Matson’s Lab for age analysis from outside of the United States requires international permitting and border inspection by the USFWS.
+Shipping animal teeth or other tissue to Matson’s Lab for age analysis from outside of the United States requires international permitting and border inspection by the USFWS.
 Please carefully read the information on this page and follow the applicable instructions.
 Feel free to contact us with any questions prior to your shipment.

 How To Ship Your Teeth